antonioortegajr/customTeplate-SDK-IDX/README.md

 * {{ photoGallery }} = HTML for all images
 * {{ photoThree }} = HTML for first three images

 These variables are for alpha testing.
 This list, rules and everything will likely change.
+This is by NO means a complete list or tester.